 Kyzyl, Republic of Tyva, Russia

-License holder and operator of production and exploration at the Tardan license area.
+License holder and operator of hard rock gold production and exploration at the Tardan and Greater Tardan license areas.

 100% owned by AUR AB